 If you want to know how to get over the hump of the past seven years, learn to let go and move forward.
 All of us keep a record of our past hurts and grievances.
 It is human nature.

 After a while, it’s akin to carrying around a backpack.
 Who wants to do that?
 If you are upset about something in the past, let it go.
 In other words, truly forgive.
 If you put the backpack down and move around a little more freely, you might just find the person that you fell in love with instead of the person who did you wrong three years ago.

 As the old Cherokee proverb says, “Don’t let yesterday take up too much of today.”
 Let go of whatever resentment you have from the past.
 What you find is the same two people who fell in love.

 Sometimes our unhappiness with our significant other stems from being unhappy with ourselves.
 If you give up the things you love to do, put on a bunch of weight, or just weighed down with career choices, it is easy to lump them into your relationship and put the blame where it doesn’t belong.

 Instead of holding your partner responsible, think about the ways you change yourself to make you happy outside of your marriage.
 That saying that you can’t be happy with someone until you’re happy with yourself is absolutely true.

-#5 Remember that it took you seven years to get where you are at.
 Change is not easy.
-Otherwise, we would all be walking around perfect, wouldn’t we?
-It took you seven years to get to where you are at all the way around.
+Otherwise, we would all be walking around perfectly, wouldn’t we?
+It took you seven years to get to where you are all the way around.
 If you want to get over the seven-year itch, then it takes some continual and constant change on both of your parts to straighten things out.